johannus22/syncpaste/README.md

 Built with Next.js, Supabase, and Pusher, it enables LIVE syncing of clipboard data between users in a shared session.

+( I vibe coded this readme HAHAHAHA and the .yml )
 ---

 ## 🚀 Features